Kevinpgalligan/pseu/README.md

 pseu pick --n 2 bob alice judy echo '[1, 2, 3]' | pseu pick --json --n 2
 ```

+#### MORE IDEAS
+* Output in different bases.
+* String (e.g. random hex string of 16 chars, random base64).
+* Date/time (specific day of the week: random Monday in 2006, for example).
+* An image/bitmap of some description.
+* Random colour.
+* But, come on.
+Reign it in.
+1) Only implement things that are useful for me, otherwise I'll never use them and they won't be well-tested.
+2) More commands and options -> more docs to maintain, more complexity, etc. And more difficult to grasp the tool in its entirety.
+3) There should be only 1 way to do things.

 ## Installation
 TODO